 Summer Programs Sponsored by Law Schools

 The Pre-Law advisors at Cheyney University will work with students to assist them in applying for Pre-Law summer programs.
-The below list is provided for reference, but students are encouraged to visit each website to determine the specific dates of the program, costs and application instructions.
+Students are encouraged to visit each website below to determine the specific dates of the program, costs and application instructions.

 |Prelaw Undergraduate Scholars (PLUS)||University of Missouri Kansas City School of Law||March||June/July||Travel Expenses; all else is covered|